 Lively, relevant, controversial… there are many ways to describe AS / A Level Politics.
 There’s no denying that it’s one of the most interesting and engaging qualifications you can choose.

 Covering news and current affairs from the UK and US, it helps you understand how the UK country is run and develops research, written communication and debate skills.
 It also helps grow your confidence.
-The specification requires in depth study of UK and US government and politics.
-Comparisons across the two political systems are required in the topic entitled Comparative politics.
+The specification requires in depth study of UK for the AS qualification.
+For the A Level, political ideas, government and politics of the USA are also covered.

 Students will be required to identify parallels, connections, similarities and differences between aspects of politics.
 This will ensure that students develop a critical awareness of the changing nature of politics and the relationships between political ideas, political institutions and political processes.

 The political ideas to be studied have relevance to both of the systems of government and politics.
 The study of the four ideologies will enhance the students’ knowledge and understanding of politics, political debate and political issues in both the UK and the USA.

 In all components of this subject students must demonstrate the following skills:

 - to critically analyse and evaluate the areas of politics studied

 - to construct arguments and explanations leading to reasoned conclusions

 - to identify parallels, connections, similarities and differences between aspects of the areas of politics studied